- From £13.50

 As the disease generally strikes in cool weather with constant moisture (drizzle or fog), turf with a heavy thatch layer, compaction, poor drainage, clay soil or shade is more prone to attack.
 Late and heavy applications of nitrogen fertiliser can make the grass plant more susceptible to the disease.

 New lawns can also suffer particularly after snow.
 This is primarily because they are still relatively tender and have not built up much resistance to disease and fungal attack.

 Prolonged compacted snow cover will often cause an outbreak.
 You can reduce the chance of snow mould damage by NOT throwing snow on the lawn from paths and driveways and removing snowmen and snowwomen once they’re finished with.

 Remove clippings after mowing and ensure the autumn fertiliser treatment is slow release nitrogen with a good amount of potassium such as Lawnsmith® AUTUMN Lawn Feed.
-This should be no later than November in the south or mid October in Scotland.
-More importantly, late autumn applications of Ferrous Sulphate (Soluble Iron), typical in the sports turf industry, will harden the turf thus helping protect it from such diseases.
+This should be no later than November in the south or October in Scotland.
+More importantly, late autumn and early winter applications of Ferrous Sulphate (Soluble Iron), typical in the sports turf industry, will harden the turf thus helping protect it from such diseases.
 Alternatively use a combined iron fertiliser such as Lawnsmith® WINTER GREEN High Iron - a fertiliser blended specifically for hardening turf and ideal for application in late autumn and winter.

 I rarely see fusarium in lawns of the severity that require fungicidal treatment but if you have a valuable lawn and the soil or lawn conditions make your grass prone to the disease then fungicide could be considered though preference should be given to addressing the cause rather than getting into a never ending cycle of fungicidal applications.